-- i) Mobilization through capacity building of Water Users Associations/Farmers Organizations in improved water management techniques and their registration under On-Farm Water Management and Water User Associations Ordinance [Act] 1981 and organization of 47,278 WUAs. - ii) Reconstruction/renovation and remodeling of 47,278 watercourses, involving complete earthen renovation, partial lining of critical reaches (50% of the total watercourse length as decided in the high-level meeting), and installation of water control structures.
-It is expected to save around 5.82 MAF per annum (approx. saving of 123 acre-feet (AF) per watercourse per annum).
+- i.
+Mobilization through capacity building of Water Users Associations/Farmers Organizations in improved water management techniques and their registration under On-Farm Water Management and Water User Associations Ordinance [Act] 1981 and organization of 47,278 WUAs. - ii.
+Reconstruction/renovation and remodeling of 47,278 watercourses, involving complete earthen renovation, partial lining of critical reaches (50% of the total watercourse length as decided in the high-level meeting), and installation of water control structures.
+It is expected to save around 5.82 MAF per annum (approx. saving of 123 acre-feet (AF) per watercourse per annum). - iii.
+Construction of 14,932 water storage tanks with 60% subsidy arrangements. - iv.
+Provision of 11,610 Laser Land Levelers at 50% cost sharing arrangements, with the expectation to save about 50% irrigation water for wheat and about 68% of irrigation water for paddy.

-iii) Construction of 14,932 water storage tanks with a 60% subsidy through cost-sharing arrangements with the expectation to save about 50% of irrigation water for wheat and about 68% of irrigation water for paddy crops.
+Project Impacts

-Project impacts
+- i.
+Reduction in Water Logging and salinity in project areas to the extent of 10%. - ii.
+Cropping intensity is expected to increase by 5-20%. - iii.
+Crop's yield is estimated to increase by 10-15%. - iv.
+Equity in water distribution increased by about 30%.

-- i) Reduction in Water Logging and salinity in project areas to the extent of 10%. - ii) Cropping intensity is expected to increase by 5-20%. - iii) Crop's yield is estimated to increase by 10-15%. - iv) Equity in water distribution increased by about 30%. - v) Reduction in water disputes/thefts and litigation amongst the Farmers over water distribution by about 80%. - vi) Help poverty reduction through the generation of employment. - vii) Self-sufficiency in food through water-saving, including edible oil seed production.
+- v.
+Reduction in water disputes/thefts and litigation amongst the Farmers over water distribution by about 80%. - vi.
+Help poverty reduction through generation of employment. - vii.
+Self-sufficiency in food through utilization of water saved for edible oil seed production.

-Project's indirect benefits to industry/economic activities
+Project indirect benefits to industry/economic activities

-- i) Cement industry, bricks Killen, Precast Structures Industry, and other related industries' production will pick up.
+- i.
+Cement industry, bricks Killen, Precast Structures Industry and other related industries' production will pick up.